Data Warehouse Design

 What are conformed dimensions and why do they matter?

-Conformed dimensions are shared dimension tables used identically across multiple fact tables.
+Shared dimension tables used identically across multiple fact tables.
 A conformed dim_date or dim_customer means every report uses the same definitions.
 Without them, different teams define 'active customer' differently, and cross-functional metrics are impossible to reconcile.
-They are the glue that makes a warehouse a warehouse rather than a collection of disconnected tables.
+The glue that makes a warehouse a warehouse rather than a collection of disconnected tables.

 How would you model a many-to-many relationship in a star schema?

 Use a bridge table (also called a factless fact table or association table).
-For example, if one order can have multiple promotions and one promotion applies to many orders, create a bridge table with order_key and promotion_key.
+If one order can have multiple promotions and one promotion applies to many orders, create a bridge table with order_key and promotion_key.
 Include a weighting factor if you need to allocate measures across the relationship.
-Acknowledge that bridge tables add complexity and should only be used when the many-to-many relationship is real.
+Bridge tables add complexity and should only be used when the many-to-many is real.

 Explain the three types of fact tables.

-How do you handle data warehouse partitioning and clustering?
+How do you handle warehouse partitioning and clustering?

-Partition large fact tables by date to enable partition pruning (queries that filter by date only scan relevant partitions).
+Partition large fact tables by date for partition pruning.
 Cluster within partitions by high-cardinality columns frequently used in filters or joins (customer_id, product_id).
-In Snowflake, use clustering keys.
-In BigQuery, use partitioning plus clustering.
-In Redshift, use sort keys and distribution keys.
+In Snowflake: clustering keys.
+In BigQuery: partitioning plus clustering.
+In Redshift: sort keys and distribution keys.
 The goal is to minimize data scanned per query.

 What is a degenerate dimension?